-Lymphatic obstruction or lymphedema is a condition caused by damage or blockage of lymph nodes that results in excess fluid retention in tissues and swelling.
+Lymphatic obstruction or lymphedema is caused by damage or blockage of lymph nodes resulting in excess fluid retention in tissues and swelling.

-Lymphedema develops with abnormal accumulation of lymph and damaged lymphatic system.
+Lymphedema develops when there is damage to the lymph and lymphatic system.
 The fluid then collects in the tissue causing swelling in some parts of the body.
 Those parts are most commonly legs or arms.

 What causes lymphedema in legs?

 Lymphedema develops when the lymph fluid doesn’t drain well, so it builds up in the tissue causing swelling in the legs.
-The swelling makes a feeling of heaviness and discomfort, restricts flexibility and motion and aches.
+The swelling is uncomfortable, restricts flexibility and motion.

 Within time, lymphedema can develop fibrosis (skin-thickening) or other skin diseases.

-Now that we know what causes lymphedema in legs, let’s talk about who is threatened of developing it.
+Now that we know what causes lymphedema in the legs, let’s talk about who is at risk of developing it.